Install Userpilot on Your Android App

 public interface UserpilotNavigationHandler { public suspend fun navigateTo(uri: Uri): Boolean }

-The UserPilot SDK automatically handles navigation if you haven't implemented the UserPilotNavigationHandler
+The Userpilot SDK automatically handles navigation if you haven't implemented the UserpilotNavigationHandler

 .
 When a deep link with a defined schema and host is present in the manifest file, the SDK will open the corresponding activity.
 If the link is external, the SDK will handle it appropriately.
-For complete control over link handling, you can override the UserPilotNavigationHandler
+For complete control over link handling, you can override the UserpilotNavigationHandler

 interface.
 This allows you to customize the behavior for all types of links as per your requirements.